flucoma/flucoma.org/pages/plenaries.md

 Alex Harker, Alice Eldridge, Andie Brown, Daniele Ghisi, Francesco Cameli, Gerard Roma, Hans Tutschku, Jacob Hart, James Bradbury, Lauren Hayes, Olivier Pasquet, Owen Green, Pierre Alexandre Tremblay, Richard Devine, Rodrigo Constanzo, Sam Pluta, Samuel Gillies, Theodore Moore.

 <a id="plenary5-composertalks"> </a>
-As the covid travel restrictions were still in place, the fifth plenary has been split in two: this first part was for the participants to show and tell their work in progress, as well as for the project research to benefit from a further feedback on the proposed software ecosystem.
+As the covid travel restrictions were still in place, the fifth plenary has been split in two: this first part was for the participants to show and tell their work in progress, as well as for the project research to benefit from further feedback on the proposed software ecosystem.
 Each of the commissioned musicians shared with us how they had used FluCoMa tools in their work:

 <div class="embed-video">
 <iframe src="https://www.youtube.com/embed/videoseries?list=PLLzzOXU4pTgLfV5gwek-B2clxwz9tGuEF" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>